stageor/Customer-Churn-Analysis/README.md

 Developed a machine learning model to predict customer churn for telecom, SaaS, and subscription-based businesses.

-The project emphasized measurable business impact over vanity metrics by optimizing constrained recall, improving campaign ROI, and building deployable, production-ready machine learning systems.
+The project focused on delivering measurable business impact by optimizing constrained recall, improving campaign ROI, and building deployable, production-ready machine learning systems.

 ---